 “[VR] is a solitary experience.
 It’s a thing that you’re doing on your own and it’s a thing that you choose to do to the exclusion of anything else,” Mack said.
 He enjoys playing VR games, but if someone else is around, he thinks twice before strapping the headset on.

 “I still generally wouldn’t really wear one that much at home if my girlfriend is there too,” he said.
 “Because I feel like I was completely cutting myself off from the social environment.”

 Though he recognizes the limitations, Mack remains optimistic about VR’s future.

-Khandaker, too, is hopeful about VR’s role in gaming.
-She just doesn’t think it’s going to look like people alone in their homes playing through a headset, so much as a co-located experience that multiple people share in.
+Mitu Khandaker, a professor at New York University’s Game Center, is hopeful about VR’s role in gaming, she said in a 2020 interview with Built In.
+Khandaker just doesn’t think it’s going to look like people alone in their homes playing through a headset, so much as a co-located experience that multiple people share in.